 As the term suggests, forecasting is making an informed prediction about placing an order.
 Using forecasting models such as determining reorder points and economic order quantities can help ensure optimal inventory control.

-TradeGecko provides a user-friendly and fully-automated demand forecasting and inventory optimization system.
+TradeGecko provides a user-friendly and fully-automated demand forecasting and

 Certain boundaries have to be set in place to give the most accurate outcome: